Lauren is the author of 10 books, including the popular "Amplified" series, as well as numerous musicals.

-Valentine’s Day is a celebration honoring Saint Valentine of Rome and Saint Valentine of Terni, who were both martyred in the 3rd century.
-Over the years, this celebration has morphed into a gooey, lovey-dovey, over-commercialized holiday.
+Valentine’s Day is a celebration honoring Saint Valentine of Rome and Saint Valentine of Terni, both of whom were martyred in the 3rd century.
+Over the years, this celebration has transformed into a commercialized celebration of love.
 While the overarching purpose of the holiday is to spread love and goodwill, it can be a bit annoying for those who find themselves single on February 14th.

-Full disclosure: I’m not single, I’ve been happily married for almost five years, but prior to meeting my husband, I was always single on Valentine’s Day.
+Full disclosure: I’m not single, I’ve been happily married for almost five years, but before meeting my husband, I was always single on Valentine’s Day.
 Somehow I never had a relationship last long enough to swap chocolates and stare longingly into the eyes of my significant other on the day of love.
 Needless to say, I’ve had a fair amount of experience feeling like a romantic failure on February 14.
 So here are some ideas (some more constructive than others) for how to survive Valentine’s Day when you’re single.

 Show Love to Friends, Family, and Others

-Even though the bulk of Valentine’s Day advertisements are geared towards romantic sentiments, there’s definitely a place to share love with friends and family, or even yourself.
+Even though the bulk of Valentine’s Day advertisements are geared towards romantic sentiments, there’s a place to share the love with friends and family, or even yourself.
 In high school, I made sure to give cards and treats to all of my friends to make sure none of them felt left out.
 Just because you’re not dating somebody doesn’t mean you can’t give and receive love.

 - Write a note to a friend or family member and express your appreciation for them.